Welcome to CAST – the Centre for Anxiety, Stress and Trauma…

 Ukrainian Evacuee Response

-CAST has collated a range of resources in key languages to support professionals in health and care and beyond with recognising and addressing the needs of people arriving into the UK from Ukraine.
+CAST has collated a range of resources in key languages to support professionals in health and care and beyond with recognising and addressing the needs of people arriving in the UK from Ukraine.
 These include helpful information from authorities such as the Red Cross on the needs of people who have been through a traumatic event, as well as guides and advice, psychological screening tools for health professionals, and links to other useful resources.

 Contact